 The United Thank Offering (UTO) is a ministry of The Episcopal Church for the mission of the whole church.
 UTO encourages people to notice the good things that happen each day, give thanks to God for those blessings and make an offering for each blessing using a UTO Blue Box.
 UTO is entrusted to receive the offerings, and to distribute 100% of what is collected to support innovative mission and ministry throughout The Episcopal Church and Provinces of the Anglican Communion.

 Becoming Beloved Community grants catalyze the church’s work of racial healing, reconciliation, and justice.
-The grant cycle for 2021 is complete.

 The Task Force on Creation Care and Environmental Racism seeks to support and expand The Episcopal Church’s loving, liberating, life-giving relationship with God, with each other and with Creation.
 Proposals must have an impact beyond the applicant organization and include at least one partner in accomplishing the project.
-The grant cycle for 2021 is complete.

 Interest generated from the Roanridge Trust is specifically used for the training of town, country, and rural clergy of the Episcopal Church.
+Deadline is in December of each year.

 These grants assist with young adult and campus ministries through the Episcopal Church and include a three-step process of discernment and planning, writing the application, and online submission.
 There are four categories of grants each with different levels of funding.